brikis98/devops-book-nginx-role/README.md

 This repo contains a simple Ansible role designed to deploy Nginx as a load balancer.
 This role does the following:

-* Installs Nginx.
+* Install Nginx.
+This step only works on Linux servers that support `yum` (e.g., Amazon Linux).
-* Configures Nginx to listen on port 80.
+* Configure Nginx to listen on port 80.
-* Configures Nginx to proxy requests to the `/` URL to the servers you pass in via the `servers` variable.
+* Configure Nginx to proxy requests to the `/` URL to the servers you pass in via the `servers` variable.

 This is sample code from the book and blog post series [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.
 Note that the vast majority of the sample